LKH-1/tensorflow_ppo_rl/README.md

-# This Repository is Reinforcement Learning related with PPO in StarCraft II
+# This Repository is Reinforcement Learning related with PPO using Tensorflow

 This Repository is Reinforcece Learning Implementation related with PPO.
 The framework used in this Repository is Tensorflow.
 The multi-processing method is basically built in.
 The agents are trained by PAAC(Parallel Advantage Actor Critic) strategy.